2TIN-CloudServices1/CloudToDoApp/README.md

 # PXL 3 tier web application sample app
+This repo contains 2 branches.
+The `main` branch has the app running on a mongoDB database.
+The branch `dynamo-db` uses AWS dynamoDB as a database.

 ## frontend
 Angular 12

-## Backend url
+## API url
-The backend API url is defined in the file `/frontend/environments/environment.prod.ts`.
+The API url is defined in the file `/frontend/environments/environment.prod.ts`.
 This value gets set by the `APIURL` argument in the `docker-compose.yml` file.
+The multistage dockerfile uses this value before the build process.

 ## Backend
 NodeJS + express + mongoose